lightspeedwp/to-vehicles/readme.txt

 == Gutenberg Compatible Plugin ==

 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-The Tour Operator Vehicles Plugin has been optimised for the Gutenberg update.
+The Tour Operator Vehicles Plugin has been optimized for the Gutenberg update.

 Check out our [our Tour Operator dedicated website](https://tour-operator.lsdev.biz/) to check out all our available extensions and features.